Skip to main content

 If the POST method is used, the request body can be passed in two ways:

-• simply by listing the variable names and their values in queryParams.
+• by simply listing variable names and their values in queryParams.
 For example:

 {